SebastianMoraC/Meter_Proyect/README.md

 # Water-and-electricity-meter-
-The next is a app in Java that can meter the consume of water o electricity
+The next is a app in Java that can meter the consume of water and electricity